 What are 5G Stocks?

 5G translates to “fifth generation.”
 This breakthrough is the fifth reiteration of wireless networking technology and is soon to be seen fast approaching its sixth generation, too.
 This technology promises to offer lower latency or the time between inputs or requests for data and the response from the network.
 Moreover, it runs along those download speeds considered 100 times faster than those 4G-associated ones.
-Big mobile network conglomerates like T-Mobile, Verizon, and AT&T – rivals in their rights, are all excellent ventures for 5G investments plainly because of their already established names in the 5G scene.
+Big mobile network conglomerates like T-Mobile, Verizon, and AT&T – rivals in their rights, are all excellent ventures for 5G investments plainly because of their already established names in the 5G scene and Canadian Telecom Stocks.
 Investors, however, wish for a bit more concentration in terms of portfolio exposure to the 5G market, focusing on those companies that provide related technology, infrastructure, and equipment.